contentful/forma-36/.changeset/slimy-radios-sparkle.md

 '@contentful/f36-website': minor
 ---

-Introducing a new MissingConten component
+Introducing a new MissingContent component